bitplane/example-python-project/README.md

 1. Have each step run one script that has a good name, so they're documented by that script and its name, and can be run without `make` - like from your editor or whatever.
 I keep mine in `./build/`.
+The reason for having them as separate scripts is because you might want to bypass dependencies in a CI pipeline.
 2. Have the dependencies for the step be the script itself plus one file that it creates and anything that it depends on.
-So when you switch branch and the script or its inputs have changed, it'll blow the cache and re-run that step and all the ones after it.
+So when you switch branch and the script or its inputs have changed, it'll blow the cache and re-run that step after all the ones that depend on it.
 3. If you don't know what the output file will be then just fake one.
-Like when installing `requirements-test.txt` I `touch ./venv/.test-dependencies` so it knows that step has been done and won't run it again.
+Like when installing the packages I `touch ./venv/.installed` so it knows that step has been done and won't run it again.
 4. Remember to remove those files in `clean.sh`.
 Remove everything in there.
 5. Try to avoid use Make's advanced features.
 In a world where you can do anything, what you *don't* do is what defines you.